Monday, July 27, 2020

 Das Schwarze Auge

-The strongest indicators for Basic DSA being a rip off Basic D&D is that it had the same conflation of class and race, was using d20 as the main mechanics roll for attacks and checks, and had the same split into a basic game and expanded game.
-It also used the concepts of levels and experience points.
+The strongest indicators for Basic DSA being a rip off from Basic D&D is that it had the same conflation of class and race, was using d20 as the main mechanics roll for attacks and checks, and had the same split into a basic game and expanded game.
+It also used the levels and experience points.

 Character Creation

-When you gained levels, you got to increase one of your ability scores by one point, to increase your hit points or astral points (see below), and your attack or parry (more on that later too).
+When you gained levels, you got to increase one of your ability scores by one point, and you got to increase your hit points or astral points (see below), and your attack or parry (more on that later too).
 This was a simple and elegant way to increase the power of the characters.
 Mages would focus on their astral points, instead of their hit points.

 One key difference were hit points, which were called life points: you started out with 20 for a magician to 35 for a dwarf.
 A sword dealt d6+4 damage, so you were a lot more robust than a first edition D&D character.
 These high, fixed hit points were unique to DSA.